 It is assumed that severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can cause the reactivation of latent TB.
-This assumption is consistent with the theory of interaction between the first and the second intracellular pathogens (viruses, bacteria, fungi, or protozoan parasites) infecting the same host cell simultaneously and T-cell exhaustion, facilitating the reactivation of latent intracellular pathogens, leading to potentially severe consequences. https://discovermednews.com/the-presence-of-concurrent-intracellular-pathogens-can-lead-to-t-cell-exhaustion-and-potentially-severe-consequences/
+This assumption is consistent with the theory of interaction between the first and the second intracellular pathogens (viruses, bacteria, fungi, or protozoan parasites), which infect the same host cell simultaneously.
+T-cell exhaustion facilitates the reactivation of latent intracellular pathogens, leading to potentially severe consequences. https://discovermednews.com/the-presence-of-concurrent-intracellular-pathogens-can-lead-to-t-cell-exhaustion-and-potentially-severe-consequences/

-This is illustrated by the interaction between the human immunodeficiency virus (HIV), and Mycobacterium tuberculosis.
+This theory is illustrated by the interaction between the human immunodeficiency virus (HIV) and Mycobacterium tuberculosis.
 It is estimated that one-third of global HIV mortality is due to the reactivation of Mycobacterium tuberculosis, triggered by HIV.
-As for TB pericarditis, TB causes more than 85 % of pericardial effusions in HIV-infected individuals.
-In addition, HIV alters the natural history and outcome of TB pericarditis, making HIV-associated TB a more aggressive disease with more severe myocardial involvement.
+In HIV-infected individuals, TB causes more than 85 % of pericardial effusions.
+Also, HIV alters the natural history and outcome of TB pericarditis, making HIV-associated TB a more aggressive disease with more severe myocardial involvement.

 1st Case Report

 A man aged 47 years presented with a productive cough, pleuritic chest pain, and fever for two days.
-The vital signs were 130/83mmHg blood pressure, 104 beats/min heart rate, 97% oxygen saturation, and 16/min respiratory rate.
-A chest radiograph revealed left-side lower zone retrocardiac opacities.
-He tested positive on the polymerase chain reaction (PCR) of nasopharyngeal swab for SARS-CoV-2.
+Vital signs were: blood pressure 130/83 mmHg, heart rate 104 beats/min, oxygen saturation 97%, and respiratory rate 16/min.
+A chest radiograph showed left-sided lower zone retrocardiac opacities.
+His nasopharyngeal swabs tested positive on reverse transcription polymerase chain reaction (rt-PCR) for SARS-CoV-2.

-His condition worsened after three days of hospitalization.
+After three days of hospitalization, his condition worsened.
 There was no evidence of heart failure or tamponade.
 ECG showed sinus tachycardia with normal QRS complexes.
-There was absolute monocytosis and elevated levels of C-reactive protein.
-The heart size was markedly increased on a repeated chest radiograph.
+Laboratory tests demonstrated absolute monocytosis and an elevated level of C-reactive protein.
+On a repeated chest radiograph, the heart size was markedly increased.
 He initiated remdesivir as a part of an ongoing trial.

 The transthoracic echocardiogram showed a hyperdynamic left ventricle with a left ventricular ejection fraction of 65%, the right atrial collapse, diastolic collapse of the right ventricle, and 3.5 cm of pericardial effusion.
 The effusion contained fibrin deposits adhering to the myocardium.
 Pericardiocentesis yielded 900mL of haemoserous fluid.
 Cytology was negative for malignancy.
-The PCR was negative for adenovirus, enterovirus, and SARS-CoV-2.
+The PCR test of pericardial effusion was negative for adenovirus, enterovirus, and SARS-CoV-2.

 Original illustration from the article of Wong et al.